larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

-# Data & AI Tech Immersion Workshop - Product Review Guide and Lab Instructions
+# Valcon ML Ops Workshop - Overview and Lab Instructions

 ## Scenario overview

-In this experience you will learn how Contoso Auto can use MLOps to formalize the process of training and deploying new models using a DevOps approach.
+In this experience you will learn how Contoso Auto can apply MLOps principles to formalize the process of training and consuming new models using a DevOps approach.
 The Contoso Corporation is a fictional but representative global manufacturing conglomerate.
 In this tutorial we will use a train script that has already been built to create a model that will predict whether a car is a compliant car, i.e., whether it meets tightening government regulations for low-emission vehicles.
 The dataset contains information about the condition of car components, type of material and its manufacturing year.

 ## Technology overview

+GitHub Actions makes it easy to automate all your software workflows, now with world-class CI/CD.
+Build, test, and deploy your code right from GitHub.
+Make code reviews, branch management, and issue triaging work the way you want.

+Azure Databricks is a data analytics platform optimized for the Microsoft Azure cloud services platform.
+Azure Databricks offers three environments for developing data intensive applications: Databricks SQL, Databricks Data Science & Engineering, and Databricks Machine Learning which is what we will use in this workshop).

 MLflow uses a Machine Learning Operations (MLOps) approach, which improves the quality and consistency of your machine learning solutions.
 MLflow provides the following MLOps capabilities: